YasaswiS/BooleansCalendar/README.md

 - To test this Mini Lab, after cloning the repository, follow the following file path.
 SRC/MAIN/JAVA/COM/BOOLEANS/CALENDAR/FRQ/ADITYA/INHERITANCELAB/SHAPETESTER.JAVA.
 - The Ticket for my Inheritance Mini Lab can be found under the "Completed" section [here](https://github.com/AdityaS1426/BooleansCalendar/projects/1).
 - The Inheritance Lab should be in an individual section on the "Labs" page of the website, where my Recursion Lab is located, but due to issues with deployment, I couldn't get it working.
 A demonstration video can be found above, though.
 (Separate Dropdown Menu) Click [here](https://github.com/AdityaS1426/BooleansCalendar/blob/f628e150c165d3965c824fd1fbf878956af9e1d4/src/main/resources/templates/MiniLabsHome.html#L145) to see the code for the dropdown menu.

-Improvements

-- Move to AWS for ease of use regarding deployment.
-- Create HTML page for Inheritance Mini Lab.

 ###### Vihan Jayaraman